erikemueller/final-project-Mueller-Chandra/README.md

 [![figure15](https://github.com/erikemueller/final-project-Mueller-Chandra/blob/master/figure15.png)](#features)

 The regression line appears to be slightly flatter when all the regimes are considered, as opposed to only democracies.
 In the figure with the age of democracies, it is interesting to note that there appears to be increased terrorism in countries that have existed as democracies for 60-80 years - which is perhaps indicative of increased terrorism amongst countries that were colonized but became independent around the 1930s and 40s.
+It should be noted that we have run two regressions -  the first with the count of attacks as the dependent variable and regime, age of regime and population as the independent variables; and the second with the count of attacks as the dependent variable and democracy, age of democracy and population as the independent variables.
+Both regressions had a very low R-Squared and therefore clearly indicate that there are other variables that need to be considered when predicting the number of attacks -  such as GDP.

 ## Citations
 1. National Consortium for the Study of Terrorism and Responses to Terrorism (START).